SoftWearables/SoftWearables.github.io/README.md

 -   Miniaturization for conformability

-## Workshop Plan
+## Schedule Details

-### Opening Session
+### Opening Session (15 min)

-The workshop will commence with a brief opening session to introduce the agenda and objectives for the day.
+The workshop will commence with a brief welcome session to introduce the agenda and objectives for the day.

 ### Keynotes (1 hour)